The Complete Pet Isopod Guide: Picks, Enclosure Setup & Care

 2. Low maintenance – Isopods generally need just the occasional substrate and food replenishment (and they’ll eat anything).
 Honestly, you can even leave them when you’re on holiday, and they’ll be just fine.

-3. Inexpensive choices – The cost of different isopod species varies wildly, but there are plenty of great starter varieties for under $30.
+3. Inexpensive choices – The cost of different isopod species varies wildly, but there are plenty of great starter varieties around the $30 mark.
 Plus, they tend to breed so quickly that you’ll never need to repurchase another culture (unless you want to collect a different one, of course).

 4. Fascinating (and easy) to breed – Speaking of breeding, isopods are a practical genetics lesson waiting to happen.
 Try experimenting with different colors and variations and see what cool new isopods you can produce.